Environmental law and practice in Australia: overview

 Comply with the requirements of a notice.

 Each offence has a prescribed penalty.
-The maximum penalty under the CS Act is AU$500,000 and a daily penalty of AU$100,000 for each continuing day that the offence continues.
+The maximum penalty under the CS Act is A$500,000 and a daily penalty of A$100,000 for each continuing day that the offence continues, and up to five times the maximum fine for a body corporate.

 The person that caused, or contributed to, the contamination.